 CMSC 495

-Requirement: The program must be able to enter dates and events s into an application program.
+Requirement: The program must be able to enter, edit, and delete dates and events/wish lists into an application program.
 The program must also be capable of displaying the information entered into the program to the user.

 Analysis: This section outlines the outside systems that the application program interacts with such the input data, the output data, and the data processing function that converts input data into output data.

-Outside systems: The user a database (maintained by the program), input devices (mouse and keyboard), a monitor
+Outside systems: The user, a database (maintained by the program), input devices (mouse and keyboard), and a monitor.

 Input data: Text and numbers in the form of dates, special events, wish lists, and names.
 User requests for information.